Mattlister/designandconquer/README.md

 ## Deployment

-This project was developed using the Cloud9 development software and then stored in git using the Cloud9 platform.
+This project was developed using the Cloud9 development software originally and then AWS Cloud9.
+The data is stored in git using the Cloud9 platform.

 The project was regularly pushed to GitHub repository https://github.com/Mattlister/designandconquer/commits/master and published to GitHub pages using the GitHub settings.